Table of Contents

 As per CFI, the FMVA® final exam includes “basic knowledge questions, financial ratio calculations, and Excel modeling case studies.”
 The difficulty level is akin to the qualified exams given at the completion of each course.
 If you were able to pass the individual courses relatively easily, you should not experience an issue with the certified FVMA exam.

-Keep in mind that this is the equivalent of an open book test, as this is how financial modeling and valuation is done in the real world.
+Keep in mind that this is the equivalent of an open book test, as this is how modeling/valuation is done in the real world.
 The pass rate for the certified FVMA exam is fairly high at 70%.
 This attests to the relative difficulty of the test.
 Fewer than one-third of those taking the exam do not pass it on their first attempt.

 The cost of the certified FVMA exam is currently $497, making it a very affordable option.
 It’s far less expensive than other financial certifications, such as financial risk management or financial planning.
 As noted, those who do not pass the exam on their first attempt may try so again with just an extra $50 fee.